 -

-(25th June) Reykjavik The Ambience eased into her berth in the port of Reykjavik a little after 6 am.
-It was a glorious, sunny morning, thin wispy clouds scudded high above grey mountains spattered white with the residue of winter.
-It felt like it was going to be a good day.
-We breakfasted for 7… Continue Reading
+25th June 2022 The Ambience eased into her berth in the port of Reykjavik a little after 6 a.m.
+It was a glorious, sunny morning; thin, wispy clouds scudded high above grey mountains still dusted with the remnants of winter.
+It felt like the promise of a good day.
+We had breakfast at 7 a.m.… Continue Reading

 -

-(23rd June) Sea Day We have left the protection of the North Sea and are now heading towards Iceland through the North Atlantic Ocean where the seas are more turbulent.
-We woke to a 1.5m swell causing a rocking motion which triggered Sue into acquiring a couple of (free) sickness tablets from reception.
-Thankfully, throughout… Continue Reading
+23rd June 2022 Sea Day We have now left the sheltered waters of the North Sea and are making our way towards Iceland through the more turbulent North Atlantic Ocean.
+We awoke to a 1.5-metre swell, which set the ship rocking and prompted Sue to acquire a couple of complimentary seasickness tablets from reception.
+Fortunately,… Continue Reading

 -

-(21st June) Embarkation Day We had three days to get ourselves sorted for our next adventure to the largest island in the world and not very accurately named Greenland.
-Besides catching up with the many domestic chores, we had to pass an antigen Lateral Flow Test and upload the result to gain access to the… Continue Reading
+21st June 2022 Embarkation Day We had three days to get ourselves sorted for our next adventure, to the largest island in the world and, rather misleadingly, named Greenland.
+Alongside catching up with a mountain of domestic chores, we had to take and upload an antigen Lateral Flow Test to be granted access to the… Continue Reading

 -

-(14th June) Our room had a damp musty smell and on an investigation by Sue discovered that the bungalows had been flooded to half a metre in depth by the last cyclone.
-Nonetheless, we slept well though Sue was still having tummy issues despite now having antibiotics.
-It was raining when after breakfast at 8… Continue Reading
+14th June 2020 Our room had a damp, musty smell and, upon investigation by Sue, we discovered that the bungalows had been flooded to a depth of half a metre during the last cyclone.
+Nonetheless, we slept well, although Sue was still experiencing stomach troubles despite now being on antibiotics.
+It was raining when, after… Continue Reading

 -

-(12th June) Sue was still not well and was not looking forward to the day’s very long drive north when we woke at 5 am.
-We were not the first to breakfast at 6 am and it did arrive in sufficient time to board the coach by 7 am.
-Yet again as we re-entered the… Continue Reading
+12th June 2020 Sue was still feeling unwell and not at all looking forward to the long drive north when we woke at 5 a.m.
+Despite this, we weren’t the first to arrive for breakfast at 6 a.m., and it was served in good time for us to board the coach by 7 am.
+As… Continue Reading

 -

-(10th June) Today we left Ranohira and headed towards the beautiful coastal town of Ifaty at around 8.30 am.
-Unfortunately, Sue had eaten something and had contracted a mild dose of food poisoning which manifested itself during the night.
-However, by the morning, after showering she felt well enough to face a long bus journey.… Continue Reading
+10th June 2022 Today, at around 8:30 a.m., we left Ranohira and set off towards the beautiful coastal town of Ifaty.
+Unfortunately, Sue had eaten something that disagreed with her and developed a mild case of food poisoning, which began to take effect during the night.
+However, after a shower in the morning, she felt well… Continue Reading

 -